 - Choose to Edit that post using the WordPress Admin

-- In the right sidebar you should see a LaterPay section where you can select to use the Global Default Price, a Category Default Price (when applicable), or to set an Individual Price.
+- In the right sidebar you should see a LaterPay section where you can select to use the Global Default Price, a Category Default Price (when applicable), to Make that Article Free, or to set an Individual Price.

 By selecting the Individual Price, you will be able to override any other defaults for this specific post.